Environmental Conservation Volunteering in Spain

 When an overwhelming majority of the world’s scientists agree that climate change is negatively affecting the planet, environmental conservation should be at the top of our “To Do” lists.
 And that’s exactly what this project is all about!
 València is home to a beautiful and incredibly important lake called Albufera.
-Volunteers on Environmental Conservation in Spain project will gear up in a pair of waders and help a team of dedicated scientists and conservationists improve the water quality of the lake by caring for the wetlands that flank much of its shores and provide a home to various wetland animals.
+Volunteers on the Environmental Conservation Volunteering in Spain project will gear up in a pair of waders and help a team of dedicated scientists and conservationists improve the water quality of the lake by caring for the wetlands that flank much of its shores and provide a home to various wetland animals.

 València’s Albufera Natural Park is one of the most ecologically important areas in all of Spain.
 Its biodiversity and economic impact on the region are significant reasons to preserve this incredible collection of wetlands.
 It has been declared as a place of special protection by the European Union due to the wide range of wildlife; specifically water, wading, and migratory birds including several in danger of extinction.
 Albufera also supports intense agricultural (cultivation of rice), industrial, hunting, and touristic uses whose consequences have resulted in significant pollution and encroachment on the wildlife’s natural habitat.

-The Environmental Conservation in Spain project focuses on helping the local teams with their recovery plan and park management & maintenance activities.
+The Environmental Conservation Volunteering in Spain project focuses on helping the local teams with their recovery plan and park management & maintenance activities.
 Natural “green” filters were planted to clean the water of Lake Albufera to help improve water quality and promote growth of aquatic plant and animal life.
 Your days will be spent either in the water or along the trails that run through the park.
 You’ll be tasked with clearing waterways, eradicating invasive plants, picking up rubbish, planting various plants to increase biodiversity, and assisting with research tasks performed by the local teams.

 Room & Board

-The Environmental Conservation in Spain project is based out of shared volunteer apartments in València.
+The Environmental Conservation Volunteering in Spain project is based out of shared volunteer apartments in València.
 The apartments are self-catering, so all meals are the responsibility of the volunteer and at their expense (not included in the project fee).

 - Private room with shared bathroom (shared room available to volunteers traveling together)